-Schenectady is a great area to live and has everything you need with the following at your fingertips:
+Schenectady, NY is a great area to live, work and play and has everything you need right outside your door.

 - Things to Do